Volograms/vol_cl_tools/README.md

 ![Dragging a Vologram folder onto the vol2obj executable for a quick output preview.](drag-and-drop.gif)

-* To use the command-line for the same:
+* To use the command-line for the same.
+For single-file Volograms:

 ```
 ./vol2obj.exe -c my_Vologram.vols --output_dir my_first_capture